List of Catholic saints

-This is an incomplete list of people and angels whom the Catholic Church has canonized as saints.
+This is an incomplete list of humans and angels whom the Catholic Church has canonized as saints.
 According to Catholic theology, all saints enjoy the beatific vision.
-Many of the saints listed here are to be found in the General Roman Calendar, while others may also be found in the Roman Martyrology; still others are particular to local places and their recognition does not extend to the larger worldwide church.
+Many of the saints listed here are found in the General Roman Calendar, while others may also be found in the Roman Martyrology; still others are particular to local places or religious institutes and their recognition does not extend to the larger worldwide church.

-Candidates go through the following four steps on the way to being declared saints.
+Candidates go through the following four steps on the way to being declared saints:

-Saints acknowledged by the Eastern Orthodox Church and other churches are listed in :Category:Christian saints by century and/or :Category:Christian saints by nationality.
+People also accepted as saints in the Eastern Orthodox Church and other churches are listed in :Category:Christian saints by century and/or :Category:Christian saints by nationality.